aws-samples/sagemaker-custom-project-templates/mlops-cdk-github-action/README.md

 ![screenshot3](diagrams/github_identity_provider.png)

-7. Create an IAM role using OIDC identify provider.
-OIDC allows your GitHub Actions workflows to access resources in Amazon Web Services (AWS), without needing to store the AWS credentials as long-lived GitHub secrets. [follow more](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)
+7. Create an IAM role using the OIDC identity provider.
+OIDC allows your GitHub Actions workflows to access resources in Amazon Web Services (AWS) without storing the AWS credentials as long-lived GitHub secrets.
+[Learn more](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).

 ![screenshot4](diagrams/github_iam_role_create.png)

-Assign below permissions to this role (_Note: For setup we are providing broad permission to those services, later you need to trim down the permissions to only required one_)
+Assign the following permissions to this role (_Note: For setup, broad permissions are provided for these services.
+Later, trim down the permissions to only required ones_):
 ```
     AmazonEC2ContainerRegistryFullAccess
     AmazonS3FullAccess